embeddedgo/embeddedgo.github.io/getting_started.md

 The main tool of the original Go toolchain is the `go` command.
 Embedded Go obviously provides `go` too.
 It works the same as the original one.
 However, Embedded Go provides also a thin wrapper over `go` called `emgo`.
 Using emgo instead of go gives several benefits but the two most important are:

-- Facilitate the use of Embedded Go for embedded programming in the presence of the original Go compiler (different, more satable version, etc.) used for system programming.
+- Facilitate the use of Embedded Go for embedded programming in the presence of the original Go compiler used for system programming (different, more satable version, etc.).

-- Allow you to customize some of the Embedded Go environment variables using a `build.cfg` file.
+- Allow to customize some of the Embedded Go environment variables using a `build.cfg` file.
 It's especially useful when you work at the same time on multiple projects for different embedded targets.
+You can still use environment variables to configure Embedded Go if you want but variables set in `build.cfg` have priority.

 #### 4. Example (Linux)